christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 The protocol used to generate the orthomosaics was adapted from Over et al. (2021) .

-The type of model used for training is a CNN, specifically a U-Net (Ronneberger et al., 2015), whichis a semanticsegmentation algorithm.
+The type of model used for training is a CNN, specifically a U-Net (Ronneberger et al., 2015), which is a semanticsegmentation algorithm.

 We chose U-Net as our architecture because of its success in other individual tree classification problems (James and Bradshaw, 2020; Korznikov et al., 2021; Schiefer et al., 2020; Wagner et al., 2019).